 SXT listed on the ASX on 7 October 2011 as a gold and copper-gold exploration company established to utilise some of the innovations in geosciences to target areas in Western Australia prospective for the discoveries of gold and copper-gold ore bodies.
 Since listing, the Company has focussed on gold exploration, and currently has an interest in the East Menzies Goldfield, located in the Yilgarn Shield of Western Australia.
 The current principal activity of the Company is exploration in the East Menzies Goldfield.

-On 1 July 2015, the Company entered into the Option Agreement with the Vendors and LPE under which the Company was granted the LPE Option.
-The Company paid an option facilitation fee of $25,000 upon signing of the Option Agreement.
+On 1 July 2015, the Company entered into the Option Agreement with the shareholders of Locality Planning Energy Pty Ltd (LPE) and LPE, under which Stratum was granted an option to acquire 100% of the issued capital of LPE.
+Stratum has paid a $100,000 and exercised the option on 31 July 2015 and commenced work on completing the Conditions Precedent included in the Option Agreement.
 The Option Agreement was subsequently varied by the parties on 8 July 2015 and 15 September 2015.

 LPE is an energy retailer authorised by the Australian Energy Regulator (AER) to supply and sell electricity to residential, commercial and industrial customers throughout the National Energy Market (NEM).
 LPE currently supplies and manages electricity sales to strata communities, both existing and new developments, generating significant savings on electricity delivered to strata community common areas and its occupants.